 The primary and intermediate stages of schooling emphasise basic literacy, numeracy and research skills.
-At the high school level, students are able to make subject choices such as history, geography and the sciences.
-This specialisation could form the basis for university entry into a particular of field of study.
+At the high school level, students can make subject choices such as history, geography and the sciences.
+This specialisation could form the basis for university entry into a particular field of study.
 Acceptance into a high school for international students is dependent on their English language ability and this will determine their subject choices and study level.
 If students are found wanting in the required English language standards, then they may be required to undertake.
 Primary education commences at five years of age and generally ends in the eleventh year, two years for intermediate schooling, and secondary education is compulsory until age fifteen.
 Courses are general in the first two years running on to more specialized studies in the next three years.
 Qualifying examinations for a school Certificate (which is a national examination) take place at the end of the third year.
-In the fourth year is normally a national sixth form certificate qualification.
-A fifth year of study can qualify a student for university studies at a higher rate of bursary by means of an appropriate pass in the bursary of scholarship examinations.
+The fourth-year is normally a national sixth form certificate qualification.
+The fifth year of study can qualify a student for university studies at a higher rate of bursary using an appropriate pass in the bursary of scholarship examinations.

 New Zealand has an international reputation as a provider of quality education

 New Zealand Schools offer a great range of qualifications that are internationally recognised and easily transferable.
 The educational system is progressive with many state-of-the-art facilities.
 New Zealand’s school system is very popular among international students.
 And there’s an increasing diversity of students taking part in international education.